New Hyde Park resident celebrates 110th birthday

 The celebration will take place at 2 p.m. in the Parker Auditorium with refreshments and live music.

-The Parker Jewish Institute is a 125-year-old non-profit skilled nursing facility providing healthcare, rehabilitation, and assisted senior living services for adults.
+The Parker Jewish Institute is a 125-year-old non-profit skilled nursing facility providing healthcare, rehabilitation, and assisted senior living services.

+Prior to moving to the Parker Institute, Berry was an active member of her local church, said a spokesperson for the institute, who added that her friends from that church continue to visit her.

+She’s in great health, active, and chooses to attend the center’s programming, the spokesperson said.
+Berry particularly enjoys the gospel music and entertainment the center offers.

-Berry has celebrated past birthdays at the institute as well.
-Born and raised in Alabama, she moved to New York later in life.
-After arriving in the state, she worked as a teacher’s assistant for 50 years, where she created lasting relationships with her students.
+Born and raised in Alabama, she moved to New York later in life, living in Jamaica, Queens until she moved to the Parker Institute.
+After moving to the state, she worked as a teacher’s assistant for 50 years, where she created lasting relationships with her students.

 “I’m so glad I’ve lived long enough to celebrate,” she said.
-Her party is open to all who want to attend.
+Her grandchildren and members of her old church look forward to attending her party.